-SUBRECIPIENT will also conduct outreach to potential Work Ready clients who have not yet received a referral from the CAO to participate in Work Ready programming.
+SUBRECIPIENT will also conduct outreach to potential Work Ready clients who have not yet received a referral from the CAO, subrecipient must have coordinated referral pathways for community organizations and workforce partners within a collocated/ integrated model to participate in Work Ready programming.
 The goal of direct outreach to potential clients is to raise awareness regarding the value of Work Ready participation and encourage eligible individuals to seek a referral from the CAO, through a process known as "reverse referral."
 SUBRECIPIENT will make every attempt to generate a significant number of reverse referrals to the CAO, although the CAO will make all final decisions regarding referrals to SUBRECIPIENT programming.